Gainflow Fitness Tracking App Logo

 by Gainflow Team

-7 min read
+14 min read

-You walk into the gym, you want to track today's session β€” and the workout app you've heard about is asking you to install, sign up, get a verification email, and skip three "upgrade to Pro" pop-ups before you can log a single set.
+You walk into the gym, you want to track today's session, and the workout app you've heard about is asking you to install, sign up, get a verification email, and skip three "upgrade to Pro" pop-ups before you can log a single set.
 By the time you're past all that, your rest timer is dead and your warm-up's over.

 There's a better way.
-Gainflow runs in your browser β€” full workout tracking, no install, no friction, completely free.
-Open it, log in with Google in two seconds, and you're tracking sets.
-Same data syncs to mobile if you ever want it there too.
-This article walks through what an online workout tracker actually does, where the web version fits versus mobile, and the tactical reasons people are moving away from app-only fitness trackers.
+Gainflow runs in your browser, full workout tracking, no install, no friction, completely free.
+Open gainflow.app/app, log in with Google in two seconds, and you're tracking sets.
+Same data syncs to the mobile app if you ever want it there too.

 Why People Search for an Online Workout Tracker (Instead of an App)